EU–Armenia Partnership and Cooperation Agreement: Cancellation of Association Agreement

 Armenia and the EU began negotiating a new and more complex Association Agreement, which had included a Deep and Comprehensive Free Trade Area agreement, to replace the PCA in July 2010.
+The EU Advisory Group to the Republic of Armenia was tasked to support the government of Armenia to implement reforms ahead of signing an Association Agreement with the EU.
 Negotiations were finalized in July 2013 and Armenia (along with Georgia, Moldova and Ukraine) was set to sign the new Association Agreement with the EU during the Eastern Partnership summit in November 2013.
 However, the Government of Armenia, led by former President Serzh Sargsyan had suddenly broken off negotiations to pursue membership in the Russian-led Eurasian Economic Union.
 As such, no Association Agreement was signed and the PCA was maintained.

 The European Commission and Armenia later agreed to restart negotiations on a new agreement that would eventually replace the PCA.
 Former European Commissioner for Neighbourhood and Enlargement Štefan Füle stated that, "the EU stands ready to continue developing ties with Armenia through a new legal framework."
 While Serzh Sargsyan confirmed that his administration remained committed to deepening ties with the EU and implementing large-scale reforms required for that.